Montserrat Roig: Political activism and journalism

 Montserrat Roig was a feminist and a Leftist.
 As a young woman, she participated in the student protest movements of the last years of Francoist Spain.
 She was among the many Catalan intellectuals who assembled in the monastery of Montserrat to protest the Burgos Trial in 1970.
 She twice joined and subsequently left the Unified Socialist Party of Catalonia.
 Socialist Party of Catalonia).
 She was active in the feminist movement and published three books about women and feminism ¿Tiempo de mujer?
 (1980), El feminismo (1981) and Mujeres hacia un nuevo humanismo (1981).

 Her work as a journalist is also remarkable, showing her will to build a tradition of cultured, feminist journalism and recover the historical memory of her country.
 She gained popularity as an interviewer, both in print and on television, first contributing to the magazine Serra d'Or with interviews later published in 1975 and 1976 as a series of books titled Retrats paral·lels ("Parallel portraits") In 1977 she began working for the Catalan division of Televisión Española, where she produced a program of interviews called "Personatges", later collected in two books of the same title.

 Roig's 1977 nonfiction book Els catalans als camps nazis ("Catalans in the Nazi Camps"), which included testimony from Catalans who survived deportation to Nazi concentration camps, was honored with the Serra d'Or critics' prize.
+Her research for this book involved direct interviews with survivors and visits to former concentration camps.
+Roig approached the Holocaust from a humanist and testimonial perspective, seeking to restore dignity to those who had been forgotten by Spanish official narratives.

 Her book L'agulla daurada ("The Golden Spire"), inspired by a two-month stay in Leningrad, dealt with the siege of Leningrad during the Second World War and earned her the National Prize of Catalan Literature (essay) in 1986.

 From 1984 to 1989 she was a daily columnist for El Periódico, and from September 1990 until her death she contributed regularly to the Catalan-language newspaper Avui.
 Her columns for Avui were published in the posthumous collection Un pensament de sal, un pessic de pebre (1992).

+Roig strongly defended the role of women in Catalan society and often wrote about the need to overcome the "double silence" faced by women under dictatorship: silence as women and silence as Catalans.
+She was involved in movements defending women's reproductive rights and contributed to feminist congresses and publications during the Spanish transition to democracy.